Healthy Breakfast - Royal breakfast?

 You don’t have to do it all at once.
 Even small changes in your breakfast habits can make a big difference in how you feel and how well you are.

-Finally, if you are amongst the Savvy, keep doing what you're doing and don't forget to share your great healthy breakfast ideas with the rest of us!
+Finally, if you are among the Savvy, keep doing what you're doing and don't forget to share your great healthy breakfast ideas with the rest of us!

 Eat and be healthy with my warmest regards,